Tuesday, October 29, 2024

 A few denizens of Vladivostok must have seen me often enough with the street kids to think I was one of them.
 One day, enroute to class, and being a day-dreaming teenager, I stopped to admire a sailboat at anchor in Golden Horn Bay.
 I stepped a short distance off the sidewalk to do it, into a used car yard, and for a better view I used a toe placed in the chain link fence to boost myself up a couple feet.
 As I gazed at the bay, I imagined exploring the world on that boat.

-I heard a little click.
+Then I heard a little click.
 I looked to my left.
 I took in many things quickly.
 A hundred meters away was a trailer.
 On its porch stood a large man in soiled work clothing.
 His shoulder held open a storm door, and he was rising up, having apparently just clipped something to a bolted chain on the deck.

 The dog was silently, teeth bared, making for me, at top speed.
 His sprint was low, fast, filled with rage and deadly intent, and a chain bounced along the ground behind him.
 He had already covered half the distance to me.
 I had a split-second debate: try to climb the fence and hop over, or try to retreat beyond the reach of the dog's chain, before he reached me?

 Seeing as time was not on my side, I went for the option that involved the aid of gravity.
 I pushed hard off the fence, leapt back and sideways several steps, and then the dog was closing on me.
-His teeth flashed towards my leg, and I kicked out and rolled backwards over my right shoulder.
+His teeth flashed towards my leg, and I jerked it away and rolled backwards over my right shoulder.
 Arms over my face I rolled several more times, backwards and away from him along the line of his chain.
 I rose and ran backwards several more steps, but as I looked at him, I saw he had reached the end of his chain.
 He jerked at it, snarling, spittle flying.
 As I rolled, he had seized my left pant leg and torn the lower half clean off.
 Miraculously, the skin of my calf had suffered nothing more than an abrasion.

 I looked up at the man.
 He stood, arms crossed, watching.
-The dog was very large and I was fairly certain it would have torn my throat out if able.
+The dog was very big and I was fairly certain it would have torn my throat out if able.
 I was also fairly certain the man had seen me, quietly opened the door, and let his dog loose on me.
 I was worried about the dog's lunging pulling out the bolt that restrained him, but I was far more worried about the man's intentions.
 He was large, and very possibly armed.
 I strutted away nonchalantly, showing no fear.
 But as soon as I was out of view, I ran as fast as I could for friends and safety.
 'Well', I reflected, 'there's an accidental taste of life as a Russian street kid for me.'

 Over my years of travel, I have developed a habit of rating a culture by how it treats its street kids and stray animals.
 I've been to places where the stray cats come up and bump your legs, and roll over to show their bellies for caresses.
 But not in Russia- it has some of the wariest street kids and strays I've encountered anywhere.
 I've never been to a place with so many mutilated animals wandering the streets- tail-less cats, nose-less dogs.
 What will this country do to an enemy in a war?
 The Katyn massacre, mistreatment of civilians and POWs... that behavior from our ally all got white-washed during WWII.
 Now we have cellphone cameras, satellite imagery, and social media.
 What will we see from this post-tech-revolution European war?